mohitpai/journey-optimizer.en/help/using/experience-decisioning/rules.md

 For instance, let's consider a scenario where you have decision items featuring Yoga-related products designed for women.
 With decision rules, you can specigy that these items should only be displayed to profiles whose gender is 'Female' and who have indicated a 'Point of Interest' in 'Yoga'.

+In addition to item and selection strategy level decision rules, you can also create additional parameters for your intended audience at the campaign level.
+[Learn more](../campaigns/create-campaign.md)

 The list of decision rules is accessible in the **[!UICONTROL Configuration]** / **[!UICONTROL Decisions rules]** menu.

 <!--![](assets/decision-rules-list.png)-->